RastislavMirek/FlexColorPicker/README.md

 <a name="storyboardscreenshot">![Working with Color Picker in XCode Storyboard](https://github.com/RastislavMirek/FlexColorPicker/blob/master/GifsAndScreenshots/Working_with_flex_color_picker_from_storyboard.png)</a>

 #### Connecting Color Controls
-In storyboard, lay out _color controls_ and set their classes  in _Identity Inspector_ to classes of controls you want to use.
-Then set controller's class to  `CustomColorPickerViewController`, open its _Connection Inspector_ and connect corresponding outlets the controls.
+In storyboard, lay out _color controls_ and set their classes  in [_Identity Inspector_](https://github.com/RastislavMirek/FlexColorPicker/blob/master/GifsAndScreenshots/Identity_Inspector.jpg) to classes of controls you want to use.
+For example, set _class_ field in in [_Identity Inspector_](https://github.com/RastislavMirek/FlexColorPicker/blob/master/GifsAndScreenshots/Identity_Inspector.jpg) to text "RadialPaletteControl".
+Then set controller's class to  `CustomColorPickerViewController`, open its _Connection Inspector_ (right side of [this image](#storyboardscreenshot)) and connect corresponding outlets the controls.
 The same can be done in code simply by assigning _color controls_ to appropriate properties of `CustomColorPickerViewController`.

 If<a name="nosubclassing"></a> you cannot subclass `CustomColorPickerViewController` e.g. because your controller is a subclass of another class use `ColorPickerController` instead.
 It can also be used in storyboard as interface builder custom object.
 It has same properties as  `CustomColorPickerViewController` (actually, `CustomColorPickerViewController` is just a convenience wrapper for `ColorPickerController`).
 You can also add  _color controls_ to it via `ColorPickerController.addControl(:)`  so you are not limited to properties.